Biden to address cancer, opioid epidemic in State of the Union

-(NewsNation) — During his State of the Union address Tuesday night, President Joe Biden is set to tout his four-part agenda focused on ending cancer, tackling the mental health crisis, helping veterans and beating the opioid and overdose epidemic.
+(NewsNation) — During his State of the Union address Tuesday night, President Joe Biden touted his four-part agenda focused on ending cancer, tackling the mental health crisis, helping veterans and beating the opioid and overdose epidemic.

-The president is set to make his address before a joint session of Congress — split for the first time since he took office — at 9 p.m.
-ET.
-You can watch the full address when it begins, followed by the GOP response delivered by Arkansas Gov. Sarah Huckabee Sanders in the player above.
+The president made his address before a joint session of Congress — split for the first time since he took office.
+You can watch the full address in this article.
+The GOP response was delivered by Arkansas Gov. Sarah Huckabee Sanders.

-NewsNation will also be airing special coverage and analysis led by Leland Vittert and featuring pundits including George Will and political editor Chris Stirewalt, among others, starting at 7 p.m.
-ET.
+NewsNation also aired special coverage and analysis led by Leland Vittert and featuring pundits including George Will and political editor Chris Stirewalt, among others.
 You can watch the special report here or use our ChannelFinder app to find NewsNation on your TV.

-Tuesday night, Biden plans on speaking about his “Unity Agenda” — announced in his first State of the Union address — which will focus on areas “where members of both parties can come together,” according to the White House.
+Tuesday night, Biden spoke on his “Unity Agenda” — announced in his first State of the Union address — which focused on areas “where members of both parties can come together,” according to the White House.

 “Over the last year, the President was proud to work with Democrats and Republicans to enact major legislation that delivers on all aspects of this four-part agenda,” the White House said Tuesday.
 “In his State of the Union today, the President will announce a new set of policies to continue to make progress advancing his Unity Agenda and deliver results for families across the country.”

-This will be the first time Biden is addressing a politically divided Congress, at a time when a new poll revealed a majority of U.S. adults say the country is not headed in the right direction.
+This was the first time Biden addressed a politically divided Congress, at a time when a new poll revealed a majority of U.S. adults say the country is not headed in the right direction.

 The poll, conducted by the Associated Press-NORC Center for Public Affairs Research shows about three-quarters of those asked say the U.S. is on the wrong track.
 Even many Democrats, according to the poll, don’t want Biden to seek another term.